hardbyte/netchecks/docs/src/pages/docs/external-data.md

 Use data from ConfigMaps and Secrets in your Network Assertions.

-When an assertion referencing a ConfigMap or Secret is evaluated, the data is checked at the time the test runs - ensuring that references to the ConfigMap are always dynamic.
+When an assertion referencing a ConfigMap or Secret is evaluated, the data is mounted into the Pod carrying out the assertion at the time the test runs.
 Should the Secret or ConfigMap be updated, subsequent probes will pick up the latest data at that point.

+This data is made available to the probe in the form of a context.

 In order to reference external data in NetworkAssertion rules, a context is required.
 The context data can then be referenced within a CEL template.